Teacher Helene Consult with Professor Helene

 A

-The actual number of stem cells is then accurately determined using the Countess FL III automated cell counter.
+Next, we accurately measure the actual number of stem cells using a Countess FL III automated cell counter.

-Only cells that pass all three steps are handed over to the medical department for administration.
+Only cells that clear all three of these steps are handed over to the medical department and used for administration.

 https://stemcells.jp/lab/